olib963/javatest/README.md

 #### Suite Names

-By default a `TestSuite` will just use its own class name as the suite name, making tests easier to locate.
+By default a `TestSuite` will just use its own class name as the suite name, making `Test`s easier to locate.
 You can however change this behaviour if you wish:

 ```java